Wiise Privacy Policy

 • to verify your identity

-• for administrative purposes, including processing payment transactions
+• processing payment transactions,

 • for recruitment purposes